History of Racist Intent

 Image Source: Dickinson.edu

-Significantly, the 1868 Constitution had no provisions for the disenfranchisement of felons.
+Significantly, the 1868 Constitution had no provisions for the disenfranchisement of people formerly convicted of felonies.

 Almost as soon as the 1868 Constitution was ratified, Democrats began to agitate against the universal manhood suffrage established by Article VI.

-“In 1874, after the Democratic Conservatives captured seven out of eight of the state’s Congressmen, six of the eight justices on the North Carolina Supreme Court, and two-thirds of the members of both Houses of the General Assembly, Democrats began to overthrow the ‘unjust and oppressive’ 1868 Constitution.”
+“In 1874, after the Democratic Conservatives captured seven out of eight of the state’s Congressional seats, six of the eight justices on the North Carolina Supreme Court, and two-thirds of the members of both Houses of the General Assembly, Democrats began to overthrow the ‘unjust and oppressive’ 1868 Constitution.”

-Conservative-Democrats ratified North Carolina’s felon disenfranchisement constitutional amendment which expanded the crimes for which people could be disenfranchised to include ALL felonies, not just infamous crimes.
+Conservative-Democrats ratified North Carolina’s felony disenfranchisement constitutional amendment which expanded the crimes for which people could be disenfranchised to include ALL felonies, not just infamous crimes.

 A Democrat named John Henderson chaired the House committee that prepared the 1877 implementing legislation which NCGS 13-1 is modeled after.
 Henderson was an avid Jim Crow supporter who once presided over the lynching of three African Americans.